 - 2 tbsp. unsalted roasted peanuts (you can also use unsalted roasted cashews).

 - Put a wok on a medium-high heat on the stove.
 Once the wok is hot, pour the olive oil into the wok.
-Once the oil is hot, throw in the Sichuan peppercorns, dried red chillies and sliced brown onions and fry until fragrant and the onions are golden brown.
+Once the oil is hot, throw in the Sichuan peppercorns, dried red chillies, ginger and sliced brown onions and fry until fragrant and the onions are golden brown.
 If the onions start to stick on the wok, add some water;

 - Add the tofu and carrots and stir fry until the carrots are al dente;

 - Then, add the capsicums and stir fry for 2-3 minutes.
 Add the soy sauce, balsamic vinegar and kecap manis and stir fry until well combined.
 In a small bowl, mix the corn flour with 2-3 tbsp of water and add it to the wok.
 Stir fry until well combined and the sauce becomes slightly thicker;

 - Turn the heat off and add the chopped fresh coriander and unsalted roasted peanuts to the wok and stir until well combined; and